Ziang-Lu/Design-Patterns/2-Creational Patterns/3-Singleton Pattern.md

 ### Common Uses

 * Facade objects (门面对象) are often singletons because only one facade object is required.
+[Facade Pattern]
-* State objects (状态对象) are often singletons.
+* State objects (状态对象) are often singletons because only one state object is required.
+[State Pattern]

 <br>